All All News Products Insights AI DevOps and CI/CD Community

 3. End-to-end Testing

-End-to-end testing, also referred to as E2E testing, is a software testing technique that verifies the functionality and performance of an entire software application from start to finish by simulating real-world user scenarios and replicating live data.
+End-to-end testing (E2E testing) verifies the functionality and performance of an entire application from start to finish by simulating real-world scenarios and replicating live data.

 4. Manual Testing